lmigueel/csppinet/README.md

 csppinet construct a context-specific biological network based on omics data.
 From omics data, such as temporal transcriptome data, csppinet generates a context-specific network for each biological condition.
 It provides both an easy-to-use object-oriented Python API and a command-line interface (CLI) for context-specific network construction and post-analysis.

+In order to fully leverage the capabilities of our package and obtain comprehensive insights, it is crucial to have a diverse and substantial number of biological conditions available for analysis, because the main function to determine a protein activity is based on [three-sigma method](https://analyticalsciencejournals.onlinelibrary.wiley.com/doi/10.1002/pmic.201200277).

 # Workflow

 csppinet contains a flowchart designed to provide a structured context-specific (cs) network based on omics data, as well metrics and comparative reports.